stream-interop/stream-interop/README.md

 ## Q & A

-### What projects were used as reference points for StreamInterop?
+### What projects were used as reference points for Stream-Interop?

 These are the reference projects for developing the above interfaces.